Fiona1729/Fiona1729.github.io/_tabs/about.md

 Hello, I'm Fiona Blackett.

-I'm a mathematics PhD student at the University of Strathclyde.
+I'm a mathematics PhD student at the University of Strathclyde, advised by [Dalton Sakthivadivel](https://darsakthi.github.io/).
 I'm broadly interested in applying homotopy theory to mathematical physics, mostly from the perspective of cohesive $(\infty,1)$-topoi and differential cohomology, as well as $A_\infty$ and other homotopical structures in Floer homology and mirror symmetry.